larry-fuy/vagrant-opendds/README.md

 Provision by Chocolatey
 -----------------------
 The required softwares (SVN, VC++,...) are installed by Chocolatey (http://chocolatey.org) which is a "apt/yum" like package manager for Windows.
 The package for Chocolatey is easy to develop only if you know something about powershell.
-For quick start to build one package, please see [A Simple Tutorial: Create and Publish Chocolatey Packages](http://www.topbug.net/blog/2012/07/02/a-simple-tutorial-create-and-publish-chocolatey-packages/) or my VC++ express 2010 package (https://github.com/larry-fuy/Chocolatey-Packages).
+For a quick start to build a package for Chocolatey, please see [A Simple Tutorial: Create and Publish Chocolatey Packages](http://www.topbug.net/blog/2012/07/02/a-simple-tutorial-create-and-publish-chocolatey-packages/) or my VC++ express 2010 package (https://github.com/larry-fuy/Chocolatey-Packages).